-Since the degradation of rutin and its corresponding esters involve multiples stages, the iso-conversional methods (model-free approach) namely Kissinger-Akahira-Sunose (KAS) and Flynn-Wall-Ozawa (FWO) are preferred to calculate the kinetic parameters in order to better understand the process.
-The two methods allow for estimation of activation energy ( $E_a$ ) as a function of conversion degree without the need to provide pre-assumption on the reaction function and reaction order.
+Since the degradation of rutin and its corresponding esters involve multiple stages, the iso-conversional methods (model-free approach), namely KAS and FWO are preferred to calculate the kinetic parameters in order to better understand the process.
+The two methods allow for estimation of activation energy $(E_a)$ as a function of conversion degree without the need to provide pre-assumption on the reaction function and reaction order.
 It allows for analysis of multi-step kinetics as a dependence of activation energy on conversion degree, subsequently making deductions with respect to the complexity of the process.

-The regression lines based on KAS and FWO methods are presented in Figure S7 and Figure S8 in Supplementary Material, respectively.
-The regression lines of $ln(\beta/T^2)$ versus 1/T for KAS method, and $ln(\beta)$ versus 1/T for FWO method, based on the same degree of conversion at different heating rates, allow for activation energy calculation from the slope.
-Excellent linear fitting of all data sets were achieved with coefficient of correlation, $R^2 > 0.98$ . $E_a$ values for thermal degradation of rutin and its corresponding esters are determined for mass conversion range of $0.05 < \alpha < 0.90$ .
+The regression lines based on KAS and FWO methods are presented in Figs. S-7 and S-8 of the Supplementary material, respectively.
+The regression lines of ln ( $\beta/T^2$ ) versus 1/T for KAS method, and ln $\beta$ versus 1/T for FWO method, based on the same degree of conversion at different heating rates, allow for activation energy calculation from the slope.
+Excellent linear fitting of all data sets were achieved with coefficient of correlation, $R^2 > 0.98$ . $E_a$ values for thermal degradation of rutin and its corresponding esters were determined for mass conversion range of $0.05 < \alpha < 0.90$ .
 The range spans the four separate degradation stages observed (Table II), for the temperature range 30 to 800 °C.

 The activation energy $(E_a)$ for thermal degradation of both rutin and its esters, when calculated using KAS and FWO methods, varies with conversion degree throughout the degradation process.
 Hence, it is obvious that thermal degradation of rutin and its esters proceed through a non-simple process.
-Nevertheless, for equal level of conversion $(\alpha)$ studied, both methods yield $E_a$ values with a high degree of agreement (Table III).
+Nevertheless, for equal $\alpha$ studied, both methods yield $E_a$ values with the high degree of agreement (Table III).